-Effective January 1, 2006, the Company implemented Statement of Financial Accounting Standards (SFAS) No. 123R, "Share Based Payment (SFAS 123R)," for stock-based compensation awards granted after that date and for unvested awards outstanding at that date using the modified prospective application method.
-We recognize the fair value of the stock-based compensation awards as wages in the Statements of Income on a straight-line basis over the vesting period.
-Such implementation is expected to have minimal impact on our results of operations, financial position, and liquidity.
-The adoption of SFAS 123R resulted in the recognition of compensation expense, relative to stock-based awards, in wages in the Statements of Income of approximately \$455,000, or approximately \$0.03 per share, for the year ended December 31, 2008 and \$430,000, or approximately \$0.3 per share, for the year ended December 31, 2007.
-In accordance with the modified prospective application method permitted by SFAS 123R, prior period amounts have not been restated to reflect the recognition of stock-based compensation costs.
+We recognize the fair value of the stock-based compensation awards, including stock options and restricted stock, as wages in the consolidated statements of earnings on a straight-line basis over the vesting period of the related stock options or restricted stock awards.
+This has resulted in the recognition of compensation expense, relative to stock-based awards, in wages in the consolidated statements of earnings of approximately \$366,000, or approximately \$0.02 per share, for the year ended December 31, 2009, and \$455,000, or approximately \$0.02 per share, for the year ended December 31, 2009.

-In April of 2006, 106,391 shares of restricted stock were issued to employees of the Company under the Company's 2006 Stock Award Plan ("2006 Stock Award Plan").
-In August 2007, 18,900 shares of restricted stock were issued to employees of the Company under the 2006 Stock Award Plan.
-In June 2008, 10,000 shares of restricted stock were issued to an employee of the Company under the 2006 Stock Award Plan.
-In October 2008, 335,000 stock options were issued to employees of the Company under the 2006 Stock Award Plan.
-As of December 31, 2008, there was approximately \$742,000 of unrecognized compensation expense related to our two-share based compensation plans.
+In August of 2007, 18,900 shares of restricted stock were issued to employees of the Company under the 2006 Stock Award Plan.
+In June of 2008, 10,000 shares of restricted stock were issued to an employee of the Company under the 2006 Stock Award Plan.
+In July of 2009, 5,000 shares of restricted stock were issued to an employee of the Company under the 2006 Stock Award Plan.
+In October of 2008, 335,000 stock options were issued to employees of the Company under the 2006 Stock Award Plan.
+In November of 2009, 135,000 stock options were issued to employees of the Company under the 2006 Stock Award Plan.
+As of December 31, 2009, there was approximately \$625,000 of unrecognized compensation expense related to our two share-based compensation plans.